-Kirkwall, its main city, has been a trading center since the 11th century.
-Today, it has theaters, restaurants and a choice of accommodations.
-St. Magnus Cathedral is there as are shops with local crafts, jewelry and clothing.
+Kirkwall, its main city, has been a trading centre since the 11th century.
+Today, it has theatres, restaurants and a choice of accommodations.
+St. Magnus Cathedral is there as are shops with local crafts, jewellery and clothing.

 How to get there: There are flights from Glasgow, Inverness, Aberdeen or Edinburgh.
 There are multiple ferries, one of which is from Aberdeen.